ciaranmurphy10/pands-weekly-tasks/README.md

 >
 >`The square root of 14.5 is approx. 3.8.`

+### Instructions

+Run the following command in a terminal such as PowerShell or Bash, ensuring that Python is installed:

+`python squareroot.py`

 ### Discussion
 This program uses the Newton-Raphson method for determining the square root of a number.
 This method uses a brute force iterative method for repeatedly approximating the square root of a number.
 It starts by using an initial guess (in our case, 1) and then iterating over a numerical method to get closer and closer to the square root until a desired level of accuracy is reached.